All Episodes

 Okay, what's the big deal landing on Mars?

-I was I was I was marveling at at the achievement here, and I was going on and on it.
+I had somebody ask me yesterday, I was marveling at the achievement here, and I was going on and on.

-Somebody said, Well, what's the big deal about landing on Mars?
+Somebody says, well, what's the big deal about landing on Mars?

 And there are a lot of people look at it that way.

-Well, when you compare what it costs to get there and pull this off and what we derive from it, benefit-wise, versus the age-old argument, how many starving people could we have fed with the money spent on the mission to go to Mars.
+When you compare what it costs to get there and pull this off and what we derive from it, benefit-wise, versus the age-old argument, how many starving people could we have fed with the money spent on the mission to go to Mars?

 That never-ending question.

-How much money could we spent on education, Mr. Lembois, and and and rebuild some crumbling inner city schools for the money we spent to go.
+How much money should we spent on education, Mr. Limbaugh, and rebuild some crumbling inner city schools for the money we spent to go?

-And the uh the people that that want to argue the benefits of missions like this fall in some cases woefully short in trying to explain to society at large how everybody benefits from the technological advances to pull this off.
+And the people that want to argue the benefits of missions like this fall, in some cases, woefully short in trying to explain to society at large how everybody benefits from the technological advances to pull this off.

-It's it's always been part of the space program.
+It's always been part of the space program.

-If we weren't spending any money on poverty, if we weren't spending money on education, then they might have an argument.
+If we weren't spending any money on poverty, if we weren't spending money on education, and they might have an argument, but we are.

-But we are spending much more than we're getting any return on all of these social programs.
+We're spending much more than we're getting any return on in all of these social programs.

-I would argue the return that we've gotten on the space program in terms of advancing American lifestyles, technological things, you know, back in the 60s and 70s, there was a list, and it was a long list of all of the advances in everyday life that were outgrowths of the manned space program to the moon.
+I would argue the return that we've gotten on the space program in terms of advancing American lifestyles, technological, all the things, you know, back in the 60s and 70s, there was a list, and it was a long list of all of the advances in everyday life that were outgrowths of the manned space program to the moon.

-Now, the the the curiosity, the not the mission, but the uh vehicle, the whole thing, two and a half billion dollars.
+Now, the Curiosity, not the mission, but the vehicle, the whole thing, $2.5 billion.

-Two and a half billion dollars is a drop in the bucket in education.
+$2.5 billion is a drop in the bucket in education.

-But there are still people make the argument that two and a half billion dollars to build the curiosity.
+But there are still people who make the argument that $2.5 billion to build the Curiosity spacecraft.

 Those people are always going to be there.

-But just the point is that the guy Ray calls look at what all government did government did what they always do here.
+But just the point is that the guy Ray called, look at what all government did, but they always do here.

 Nobody in government built the rover.